-Let's review a quick architectural fee breakdown, based on the four different role levels within an average architectural firm.
+Let's review a quick architectural fee breakdown based on the four different role levels within an average architectural firm:

+- Project Manager: Second-in-command, the Project Manager (PM), will have 10 years or more of experience, and their job involves overseeing multiple projects and teams.
 In addition to design work, the PM also helps with client communication, budgeting, and scheduling.
-Expect to pay around $95 per hour.
+Expect to pay around $125 per hour.

-Setting a Cap on Hourly Rates
+Setting a cap on hourly rates

 If you know the design you want and can keep the process straightforward with few changes, paying by the hour can be an ideal way to go.

-Doing so can help you direct and focus your efforts, as you know that once you reach that cap, you'll either have to renegotiate the project or tackle the task yourself!
+Doing so can help you direct and focus your efforts, as you know that once you reach that cap, you'll either have to renegotiate the project or tackle the task yourself.
 For this reason alone, many architects will require per-hour pricing if the scope of a project is undefined or lacks direction.